 Viewing these silos should only take a couple of hours, longer if you want to take a stack of photos and check out the tiny towns where they’re located (which I highly recommend doing).

-I’d also try to see them earlier on in the morning or during the day, as the light gets behind most of them come evening, making for more challenging photo-taking conditions.
+Try to time your visit for morning, as the light gets behind most of them come evening, making for more challenging conditions for photos.

 Pose with Ned in Glenrowan

 Benalla is part of the Ned Kelly touring route.

 Those interested can travel through towns such as Euroa, Glenrowan, Beechworth, Greta and to sights such as Power’s Lookout and Stringybark Creek.

 All have ties to one of Australia’s most notorious bushrangers.

 Head to Glenrowan if you’re a Kelly gang enthusiast.
 It’s the setting of Ned’s last stand.

 The entire town pays homage to the famous bushranger, with a museum to explore, Ned’s homestead and some really cool art dedicated to the bushranger found around the town.

 Best of all, there’s a six-metre tall statue of Ned in shootout mode, wearing his metal armour.